j4321/FeedAgregator/README.rst

 ::
     $ sudo python3 setup.py install

-You can now launch it from `Menu > Internet > FeedAgregator`.
+You can now launch it from `Menu > Network > FeedAgregator`.
 You can launch it from the command line with `feedagregator`.